Covering London and Scotland - SportonSpec is a digital gateway enabling you to discover and book the best spectator experiences.

 Missing out is optional - experiencing the thrill of live sport is essential!

-4 January Covid-19 update: Sporting events (where not already postponed or cancelled) in England and Scotland are taking place behind closed doors for the foreseeable future, with both countries subject to a national lockdown.
+1 April Covid-19 update: Sporting events (where not already postponed or cancelled) in England and Scotland are currently taking place behind closed doors, with both countries subject to national lockdown restrictions.

 For the latest spectator news visit our 'What's On' page and for updates straight to your inbox subscribe to our newsletter.

 If one city can lay claim to being the No1 sporting destination on the planet it's London.